martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 * [Christopher Fletcher's Guide on Personal Statements](http://cwfletcher.net/Pages/SoP.php) - This guide includes his personal statements as well.
 He has shared some more advice articles [here](http://cwfletcher.net/Pages/Thoughts.php).

-* [Noah Smith's Advice](https://homes.cs.washington.edu/~nasmith/advice.html) - A post-selection article summing up the factors one should consider while choosing between graduate schools (post-selection).
-This article advises against using college rankings and focussing on the prospective advisors instead.
+* [Noah Smith's Advice](https://homes.cs.washington.edu/~nasmith/advice.html) - A post-selection article summing up the factors one should consider while choosing between graduate schools.
+This article advises against using college rankings and focusing on the prospective advisors instead.
 Noah Smith has also written some advice for undergraduates considering graduate school [here](https://homes.cs.washington.edu/~nasmith/undergrads.html).

 * [Tim Dettmer's Guide](http://timdettmers.com/2018/11/26/phd-applications/) - A new guide by a successful 2017-18 PhD applicant in natural language processing.
 Has some interesting statistics on the track record of people selected at top PhD programs.